raphCode/master-thesis-muzero/introduction.typ

 While muzero's capabilities are impressive, the original impl is limited in a number of ways.
 First, it was designed for one- or 2p games only.
-For 2p games, an additional requirement is that the game must be 0sum, meaning that one player's loss is the other's gain.
+For 2p games, an additional requirement is that the game must be zsum, meaning that one player's loss is the other's gain.

 muzero also only works in perfect information games.